haskell/haskell-platform/download-website/linux.markdown

 **Build from cabal**

-If you already have a reasonable Haskell development environment with GHC 6.12 and cabal-install On systems with , you can build the platform from the Cabal package alone.
+If you already have a reasonable Haskell development environment with GHC 6.12 and cabal-install, you can build the platform from the Cabal package alone.

 ![](http://hackage.haskell.org/platform/icons/cabal.png)